 “It’s a longer story, you’ll all hear it next week.”

 “Come on, we pretty much have heard it all – we just wanna know what parts are true?
 Are Vinu and Theogenes leaving EESO for good?”

 “Is Dux taking over?
 Will we be merged with RESO?”

 “Alright, no. Theogenes, for now, is focusing on his expedition – he is not leaving us.
-Mr. Laos will function as the acting head… And most Exos will lead smaller guilds from there on – how you guys will choose which you go might much depend on your specialties.”
+Mr Laos will function as the acting head… And most Exos will lead smaller guilds from there on – how you guys will choose which you go might much depend on your specialities.”

 “Why is this happening?”

 “We’ve grown a thousand per cent – the way things used to be organized no longer works at this scale, that’s all.
 This is all a very normal process… In the end, the idea is to make it better for everyone who stays and has chosen to come here.
 Our goals are still the same, nothing changes there.”

 “You’ll see, soon – as soon as this training ends – you’ll go to your specialities – many of you to such niche ones you won’t have 5 friends to dine with – you’ll have many lonely meals.
 Which, in turn, might motivate you – without you knowing it – to get into something shitty.”

 “EESO is getting too big to see itself as a family, that re-structuring aims to help, that’s all there is.”

 “He just has a stake in the Temple Guild.
 The only place you might see RESO is at the Pits, this year.”